pbhan710/mars-web-scraping-challenge/README.md

     - How many months exist on Mars?
     - How many Martian (and not Earth) days worth of data exist in the scraped dataset?
     - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
-        - Find the average the minimum daily temperature for all of the months.
+        - Find the average minimum daily temperature for all of the months.
         - Plot the results as a bar chart.
     - Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
-        - Find the average the daily atmospheric pressure of all the months.
+        - Find the average daily atmospheric pressure of all the months.
         - Plot the results as a bar chart.
         - About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
             - Consider how many days elapse on Earth in the time that Mars circles the Sun once.